isimbi02/SheCanCode/README.md

 ---

 Happy hacking!
 If something doesn’t start, run docker compose ps and docker compose logs -f to diagnose, or check the Spring Boot console for stack traces.

+---

+## Troubleshooting — Not seeing containers in Docker Desktop?

+If http://localhost:8088 says “This site can’t be reached” and you also don’t see containers in Docker Desktop, check the following:

+1) Ensure you ran Docker Compose from the project root
+- The project root is the folder that contains docker-compose.yml (alongside frontend/, auth-service/, leavemanagementsystem/).
+- Do NOT run docker compose from the leavemanagementsystem/ subfolder.

+2) Verify containers are running
+- docker compose ps
+- If you don’t see frontend, leave-service, auth-service, and postgres here, start them: docker compose up -d --build
+- If they appear and immediately exit, inspect logs: docker compose logs -f

+3) Confirm Docker context and Desktop is running
+- Docker Desktop must be running on Windows/macOS.
+- Check contexts:
+  docker context ls
+  The “CURRENT” context should be “default” (or a context connected to Docker Desktop).
+If it’s not, switch: docker context use default

+4) Check for port conflicts (8088/8080/8081)
+- Test ports (PowerShell):
+  Test-NetConnection -ComputerName localhost -Port 8088 Test-NetConnection -ComputerName localhost -Port 8080
+- If 8088 is in use or blocked, change FRONTEND_PORT in .env, e.g. FRONTEND_PORT=3000, then:
+  docker compose up -d --build

+5) Quick HTTP checks (PowerShell)
+- Through Nginx (frontend port): iwr http://localhost:${env:FRONTEND_PORT -as [int] -ne $null ? $env:FRONTEND_PORT : 8088}/api/public/holidays | select -exp Content
+- Direct to backend:
+  iwr http://localhost:${env:LEAVE_SERVICE_HOST_PORT -as [int] -ne $null ? $env:LEAVE_SERVICE_HOST_PORT : 8080}/api/public/holidays | select -exp Content

+6) Common causes
+- Running compose in the wrong directory (no containers created).
+- Docker Desktop not running, or wrong Docker context selected.
+- Containers exited due to a startup error (see logs) or DB not ready.
+- Port already in use by another process (change FRONTEND_PORT/LEAVE_SERVICE_HOST_PORT/AUTH_SERVICE_HOST_PORT in .env).

+7) Cleanup and retry
+- Stop: docker compose stop
+- Rebuild: docker compose up -d --build
+- If needed, prune unused resources (careful): docker system prune -f

+If you still don’t see the containers in Docker Desktop but docker compose ps shows them, ensure the Docker Desktop UI isn’t filtered (Containers view → clear filters).
+Also verify you’re looking at the same Docker context that the CLI is using.